cybercongress/cybercongress/drafts/economic/economic_of_cyber.md

 Represents a percentage from both streams of revenue that delegators pay to a validator.
 Delegators reward streams are the same as for validators less the commission percentage.

-## ... the possible influence of these principles on their behavior ...
+## The possible influence of these principles on their behavior

 In some circumstances occurs slashing of bonded CYBs.
 Penalties should increase the responsibility level of participants who are directly involved in decisions associated with network security.
 Validators have no control over delegator’s stake but if such an event happens both parties lose a percentage of their tokens.
 This is in order to prevent misbehavior and negligence from validators and bring incentives to delegators to diversify amongst them, perform proper due diligence and choose wisely.